Palm Island, Queensland: Education

 Palm Island Settlement State School opened in 1926, but closed in 1927.
 A mission school operated on the island in 1930s.
 In 1962, Palm Island Settlement School opened, being renamed Palm Island State School, and in 1994 was renamed Bwgcolman Community School.

 The Sisters of Our Lady Help of Christians established St Michael's Catholic Convent in 1934.
 They established a temporary Catholic school in October 1934 with 97 students, but a lack of funds prevented the establishment of a permanent Catholic school until 1938.
 St Michael's Catholic School was blessed on Sunday 24 July 1938 by the Apostolic Delegate Giovanni (John) Panico.
 In 1945, the Sisters of Our Lady Help of Christians were replaced by the Franciscan Missionaries of Mary.
 In 1969, the school was relocated as it was in the way of the development of the airport.
 From 1979 to 1991, the school was under lay leadership, before the Sisters of the Good Samaritan took over in 1992.

 Palm Island Provisional School opened in 1938 for the children of the white officials on the island.
 It closed in 1970.

 As at 2022, there are two schools on Palm Island, both on Great Palm Island.

-Bwgcolman Community School is an Indigenous community primary and secondary (Early Childhood-12) school for boys and girls at Creek Road (18.7362°S 146.5781°E).
+Bwgcolman Community School is an Indigenous community primary and secondary (Early Childhood-12) school for boys and girls on Creek Road (18.7362°S 146.5781°E).
 In 2018, the school had an enrolment of 249 students with 30 teachers and 28 non-teaching staff (23 full-time equivalent).
 It includes a special education program.

-St Michael's Catholic School is a Catholic primary (Prep-6) school for boys and girls at Banfield Highway (18.7366°S 146.5769°E).
+St Michael's Catholic School is a Catholic primary (Prep-6) school for boys and girls on Banfield Highway (18.7366°S 146.5769°E).
 In 2018, the school had an enrolment of 101 students with 8 teachers and 13 non-teaching staff (12 full-time equivalent).

 Bwgcolman Indigenous Knowledge Centre (IKC) is owned and operated by the Palm Island Aboriginal Shire Council (PIASC), providing a community space that builds community capacity through combining library services with a range of training, learning and information activities.
 These activities enable access to information knowledge and culture, developing the capacity of community members to participate in social and economic opportunities.
 The IKC has played a vital role as a historical information centre, connecting local community, and visitors with historical connections, with family history records.